caqtdm/caqtdm/caQtDM_docs/source/caQtDM_Manual.rst

 By pressing the right mouse button over an object you will get a context menu.
 This menu contains at least an item called PV info in order to get information about all the process variables associated with that object.
-For some other objects you will find other items for example for changing axes of the :ref:`caStripplot` and :ref:`caCartesianplot` or for interaction with :ref:`caCamera`.
+For some objects you will find other items for example for changing the axes of the :ref:`caStripplot` and :ref:`caCartesianplot` or for interaction with :ref:`caCamera`.

 .. _context.menu.customization: